 In recent years, the securities markets in the United States have experienced a high level of price and volume volatility, and the market price of securities of many companies have experienced wide fluctuations that have not necessarily been related to the operations, performances, underlying asset values or prospects of such companies.
 For these reasons, our securities can also be expected to be subject to volatility resulting from purely market forces over which we will have no control.
-If we need additional funding we will, most likely, seek such funding in the United States (although we may be able to obtain funding in the PRC) and the market fluctuations affect on our stock price could limit our ability to obtain equity financing.
+If we need additional funding we will, most likely, seek such funding in the United States (although we may be able to obtain funding oversees, primarily from Australia, where officers have performed services in the past) and the market fluctuations affect on our stock price could limit our ability to obtain equity financing.